ga-wdi-exercises/wdi22-javascript-cheatsheets/conditionals.md

 } else if (age >= 26) {
   console.log('You will need to acqurie your own health insurance either from an employer or via the exchanges.')
 } else {
-  console.log('You are eligible to receive health insurance from your parents' plan!')
+  console.log('You are eligible to receive health insurance from your parents\' plan!')
-}
+}Go
 ```
 * In this example, there are three segments of the population: people 65 and over, people 26-65, and people under 26.
 * Because the computer reads the conditions sequentially, we don't need to write ```age < 65 && age >= 26```.
 We only need the last half of that statement